huzaifakhan0308/react-capston/README.md

 - [live link](https://weather-tcql.onrender.com)

+- The design was inspired [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.